 Cause and Effect Essay Examples

-Sample Cause and Effect Essay: Homelessness
+Sample Cause and Effect Essay Introduction

-By definition, a homeless person is someone without a permanent home.
-They may seek shelter in parking garages, ATM vestibules, and subway stations.
+A lack of free or affordable housing could be considered an obvious cause of homelessness.
 On a purely practical level, if a city can provide enough homeless shelters and other forms of affordable housing, the people who would otherwise sleep on the streets can sleep far more safely with a consistent roof over their heads.
 Social support services, whether they are funded publicly or privately, would be able to tackle many of the immediate and long-term challenges that face people experiencing homelessness.

 The effects of homelessness are equally complex and can be mirror images of the root causes.
 Because the person is experiencing homelessness, this may put profound strain on personal relationships.
 Drug abuse can become an issue, as the person seeks some way of coping with the pain and hardship of living on the streets.
 This leads to a downward spiral that drives the person deeper and deeper into the depths of crippling poverty and isolation.

 Every city, every neighborhood faces unique challenges when it comes to homelessness.
 While the specific root causes can vary between individuals, the lack of adequate social services is a leading contributor.
-The right social services can address, reduce or even remove some of these other underlying causes.
+The right social services can address, reduce, or even remove some of these other underlying causes.
 With powerful effects for both the individual and society at large, homelessness is a pressing issue and one that must be approached with tact and compassion.

 - Social media addiction: Do personal or cultural factors play a bigger role in whether someone becomes addicted to social media in the first place?
 What are the effects that such an addiction can have on a student’s life?